7.3 Tuition and Fees

 Board approval is required to charge special tuition rates for distance education courses and programs.
 For purposes of this policy, distance learning courses and programs that qualify for a special distance learning tuition rate shall be defined by the Board Treasurer, Chief Fiscal Officer.
 (BoR Minutes, Jan.
 2017)

-USG institutions may enter into agreements with customers, defined as corporations, organizations, agencies, or other legal entities, for the delivery of credit courses and programs.
-These agreements serve to enhance relationships between the USG, local businesses, students and faculty by: 1. allowing course delivery to be tailored to meet the needs of the customers and their employees or members; and 2. providing flexibility with respect to the location of the course delivery.
-By tailoring the course delivery, students receive skills that are aligned with and meet the needs of the customer (employer).
+USG institutions may enter into agreements with “customers,” defined as corporations, organizations, agencies, or other legal entities, for the delivery of credit courses and programs.
+These agreements enhance relationships between the USG, local businesses within the service area surrounding the institution, students, and faculty by allowing course delivery to be tailored to meet the needs of the customers and their employees or members so that students receive skills that are aligned with the needs of the customer and providing flexibility with respect to the location of the course delivery.

-The course/program delivery shall be restricted to employees or members of the customer group and their dependents, except upon agreement between the institution and the customer to permit non-members or non-employees to enroll in courses/programs on a space-available basis.
+The course and program delivery shall be restricted to employees or members of the customer group and their dependents, except upon agreement between the institution and the customer to permit non-members or non-employees to enroll in courses or programs on a space-available basis.
+Participating students are required to meet the minimum requirements for admission to the institution.

-The amount institutions may charge for the course/program delivery shall be agreed upon between the institution and the customer, such that the total cost shall represent the reasonable and fair market value of the instruction, and provided that the charges are not less than the total direct and indirect costs to the institution for the delivery of instruction and related services.
-Such costs may include, but are not necessarily limited to, course development, direct instruction, textbooks, consumables, non-instructional services, hardware, software, and indirect costs such as administrative overhead, maintenance, and security.
-Additionally, the amount charged must reflect all required mandatory fees to include, at a minimum, the Technology and, if in effect, the Special Institutional mandatory student fees.
+The amount institutions may charge for the course and program delivery shall be agreed upon between the institution and the customer and shall represent the reasonable and fair market value of the instruction, provided that the charges are not less than the total direct and indirect costs to the institution for the delivery of instruction and related services.
+Such costs may include, but are not limited to, course development, direct instruction, textbooks, consumables, non-instructional services, hardware, software, and indirect costs such as administrative overhead, maintenance, and security.
+Additionally, the amount charged must reflect all required mandatory fees to include, at a minimum, the Technology Fee.

 The charges agreed upon between the institution and the customer shall be assessed to the customer on a per-seat, per-student, or per-agreement (flat-rate) basis to be levied and collected in either of the following manners as applicable:

-In all cases, the collection of agreed upon tuition and other charges must be in accordance with Board Policy 7.3.3 (Tuition and Fee Payment and Deferral).
+In all cases, the collection of agreed-upon tuition and other charges must be in accordance with Board Policy 7.3.3, Tuition and Fee Payment and Deferral.
+The agreement, description of program content and delivery, and the pricing model must be approved by the Chancellor or designee(s) before any such agreement may be executed.

 Tuition for high school students participating in Georgia’s “Dual Enrollment” program shall be charged on a per-credit-hour basis at all institutions.
 Institutions are to accept the amount reimbursed by the Georgia Student Finance Authority (GSFA) for Dual Enrollment tuition charges as full payment.
 Any tuition amount for Dual Enrollment not covered by the GSFA reimbursement shall be waived.